patrickcarter/learn_command_line_exercises/chapter_5/readme.md

 Yes I remember that
 You can do that with any command.
 For example, if you have a directory I Have Fun, then you can do: cd "I Have Fun"

+Can you cd into the temp directory?
+Yes cd tmp

+Why don't we go into the temp directory?
+Usually nothing in there
+Can you go to the slash temp directory?
+Yes cd tmp/
+Can you go to the slash temp slash log directory? cd tmp/ ls

+What does the .. argument to cd do?
+Explain it in the Readme.md.
+It brings you to the home directory no subdirecories